Maytag

 How to Fix / Troubleshooting

-- Step 1 – Inspect lint filter and housing: Remove the lint screen and clean thoroughly.
+- Step 1 – Inspect lint filter and housing: Remove the lint screen and clean it thoroughly.
 Vacuum inside the lint housing.

-- Step 2 – Open cabinet: Remove the rear panel (and front if needed) to inspect inside the cabinet.
+- Step 2 – Open cabinet: Remove the rear panel (and front, if needed) to inspect inside the cabinet.
 Vacuum all lint from around the heater, motor, and wiring.

 - Step 3 – Check heating element area: On electric models, inspect the heating element housing for lint or foreign objects touching the element.
 Clean carefully.